 Delays in putting new equipment in place

-If your learning and development has centred around a new piece of equipment or software, like a CRM system, make sure those things are ready to go when the sessions have been delivered.
+If your learning and development has centered around a new piece of equipment or software, like a CRM system, make sure those things are ready to go when the sessions have been delivered.
 Outline the timelines in your learning and development strategy.
 Delivering the training six weeks before the equipment actually arrives will only cost you time and money as the chances of you needing to then run a refresher course will only increase.

 Act as a role model

-We’re all familiar with the phrase, ‘practise what you preach’.
+We’re all familiar with the phrase, ‘practice what you preach’.
 Here’s where this is particularly relevant.
 If you want to nurture a culture of learning and development in your organisation, it’s important to model that from the top down.

 Whether it’s your first day on the job or you’ve been a director for two decades, there’s always scope to learn something new.
 After all, leveraging the skills of everyone in your organisation will only help to increase your revenue in the future.